 And finally back to turkey.
 You don’t have to buy a full bird if you don’t have the people to eat it or room in your oven.
 Your butcher will sell you a turkey crown (Turkey without the legs), a turkey butterfly ( a boneless crown), or simply a piece of turkey breast cut to the size you require.

-Remember to order in good time to avoid disappointment and when collecting your Christmas fare, stock up on sausages, rashers, black and white pudding and of course goose fat, to make sure your Christmas feast has everything you need.
+Remember to order your roast turkey in good time to avoid disappointment and when collecting your Christmas fare, stock up on sausages, rashers, black and white pudding, cranberry sauce and of course goose fat, to make sure your Christmas feast has everything you need.

 Stuffing, like gravy, is a very personal thing.
 Some like stuffing made with a base of pork sausage meat.
 Others like a plain bread, sage and onion version.
 If you are catering for a large number be aware that everyone’s expectations of stuffing are different.

 From all the team at Butcher Magazine, we wish you a Merry and Peaceful Christmas.